Azuremis/predict-hacker-news-popularity/artifacts/PredictHackerNews.md

    - Overlapping data for training vs. testing?

 **Pro Tip**:
-- Conduct time-based splits if you want to simulate “future data.”
+- Conduct time-based splits if you want to simulate "future data."
 - Summarize EDA findings in a shared notebook or short markdown report.

+**User-Level Analysis**:
+- We've expanded the EDA to include author karma, account age, and their relationship with post scores
+- Examining whether high-karma authors tend to receive more upvotes on average
+- Investigating post performance as a function of author account age at post time

 ---